palewire/californiacivicdata.org/_posts/2017-09-25-processed-files.markdown

 The processed app is already churning out the scraped elections data in OCD format and archiving those files on our downloads website.
 Be on the look out for this list of processed files to expand in the coming weeks.

+* This is only the beginning.
+There's more exciting to come.
+Form 460.

 ### This data is already fueling great journalism